globabe/redress-agent/README.md

 a developer API so any agent platform can integrate this accountability layer without building it themselves.

+Two specific next steps to make Redress fully load-bearing, not just a judgment layer:
+- **Verifiable evidence** — move from client-side purchase simulation to cryptographically signed merchant receipts or agent logs, so a verdict is backed by proof, not just a submitted claim.
+- **Real settlement** — back verdicts with actual escrowed funds, so a BREACH verdict doesn't just state a remedy, it executes it.

 ## Built for

 GenLayer Agent Tank Hackathon — Onchain Justice track.